Participate

 Length: 2 hour, ½ day, full day

-We invite proposals for interactive online workshops for members of our ornithology community.
+We invite proposals (in English or French) for interactive online workshops for members of our ornithology community.
 Workshops should provide practical skills, methodological training, or collaborative problem‑solving relevant to ornithological research, monitoring, conservation, and outreach across Canada.

 Sponsor workshops are offered to any organization donating $500 to support this year’s conference.